shawnthomas0507/MLOps-Pipeline-DataScience/README.md

 - Python 3.x
 - Docker
-- AWS CLI configured with your credentials (This roject uses AWS ECR (for docker image storage) and EC2 (for compute) )
+- AWS CLI configured with your credentials (This project uses AWS ECR (for docker image storage) and EC2 (for compute) )

 ### Installation